March 2012 Aleppo bombing

 On 18 March 2012, a car bomb blast in a residential neighbourhood in the Syrian city of Aleppo killed two members of security forces and one female civilian.
 Some 30 residents were wounded.
+The Syrian state news agency called the explosion a "terrorist bombing".

 Residential buildings and a nearby monastery were severely damaged as a result of the bomb blast.

 It was the second bombing in the city in a series of deadly attacks that took place in the city during 2012, in the frames of the Syrian civil war.